marioishikawa/sparkplug_connector/README.md

 ### **2.1 Creating your project**

 1. Create your project with **PLCnext Engineer 2021.0.1 or later !**
-2. Add the desired TAG's from your project as HMI TAG's.
+2. Add the desired TAGs from your project as HMI TAGs.
 ![](images/plcnexteng1.gif)

 3. Activate the WEB API in the Web Browser.